Goldenwere/templates.gallery/README.md

 Github Actions is configured to build `/dist` to AWS on push to `main`. `/content` must be syncronized manually.

-## Content API
+## Content DB
 "Content" is defined as the text, images, and other information displayed by the framework, in addition to theme stylesheets that apply branding to the framework.
 Content is set up primarily in a `.gitignored` `/content` folder using YML files to update this information independently from the CI/CD framework (e.g. updating information about games, credits, etc.) and to make the framework itself more re-usable, open-source, and independent of branding.
-YML files for each view (i.e. `/src/views`) have associated modals to adhere to.
+YML files for each view (i.e. `/src/views`) have associated modals to adhere to (`/src/types/views`).
+To read more about the Content DB, read the [wiki page on the topic](https://github.com/Goldenwere/templates.gallery/wiki/API)

-The following content definitions are required (or assumed but optional) by the framework in order to load properly.

-TBD